YXLZJ/fastfuzzingVM/readme.md

 # Evaluating Fast VM Technics for Fuzzing.

+This research aims to evaluate virtual machine technics to improve the performance of grammar-based fuzzing.

 ## Instruction Set

 There are five different types of instructions supported by the virtual machine.